 Pediatric neurology residents begin their 6 months of inpatient rotations on pediatric neurology in the second year.
 During these rotations the residents develop the skills required to lead a team of rotating residents and students and to responsibly monitor the management of inpatients under the supervision of the attending.
 They also provide consultations in the emergency rooms at UHB and KCH and on inpatients on other services.
 They learn to manage pediatric neurology emergencies and to communicate with residents and attendings on other services.
 During the first several months of the inpatient rotations, the second year resident is closely supervised by a third year resident.
 Residents also attend their continuity clinic plus the subspecialty clinics and an additional other general pediatric neurology clinic each week.

 Residents are required to spend a full month on child psychiatry.
 Four months of electives allow the resident to obtain additional training in subspecialties, such as neuroradiology, epilepsy/EEG, neuromuscular/EMG.
-One month is spent as a senior resident on an adult neurology consult service.
+One month is spent on the adult neurology outpatient services.

 During their final 5 months of inpatient rotations on pediatric neurology the residents improve the skills required to lead a team of residents as a ward senior.
 This is monitored closely by the attending.
 They closely supervise the 2nd year residents during their initial 2-3 months on the pediatric neurology inpatient/consult service and are involved in supervising and teaching rotating residents and students.
 They also continue to attend the subspecialty clinics and their continuity clinic during this time.
-One month is spent as a senior resident on an adult neurology consult service with additional adult neurology clinic exposure.
+One month is spent on the adult neurology outpatient services.

-Six months of elective time allows the resident to pursue research or other interests, such as clinical neurophysiology, epilepsy, neuromuscular disorders, neuroradiology.
-Outside electives are also available in movement disorders, sleep medicine, headache, genetic disorders and neuro-oncology.
+Six months of elective time allows the resident to pursue research or other interests, such as clinical neurophysiology, epilepsy, sleep, neuromuscular disorders, neuroradiology.
+Outside electives are also available in movement disorders, headache, genetic disorders and neuro-oncology.

 Teaching responsibilities for both 2nd and 3rd year residents involve supervision and training of residents and medical students rotating on pediatric neurology.
-The residents are also responsible for preparation of 2-3 case presentations/ topic reviews, 1-2 epilepsy reviews, 1-2 journal clubs and a major presentation to the entire department each year.
+The residents are also responsible for preparation of 2-3 case presentations/ topic reviews, 1-2 epilepsy reviews, 1-2 journal clubs and a major presentation to the entire department in years 2 and 3.
 All these are under the direction of an attending.

-During the residents' 1st year on adult neurology they spend approximately 30% of their on-call time covering the ERs under the direct supervision of an adult neurology senior resident.
+During the residents' 1st year on the adult neurology inpatient service they spend approximately 30% of their on-call time covering the ERs under the direct supervision of an adult neurology senior resident.
 The remainder of the time is spent covering inpatients, admissions and consults under the supervision of the senior adult neurology resident and the attending.
-One month is spent on child neurology and 1 month in neuropathology.
+1-2 months are spent on child neurology and a month in neuropathology.
 During 2nd year, the resident spends 6 months on the pediatric neurology inpatient service.
-He/she also spends 1 required month on child psychiatry and has 4 months of electives plus 1 month on the adult consult service.
-During 3rd year the resident spends 6 months on the pediatric neurology inpatient service, one month on the adult consult service and 6 months on electives.
+He/she also spends 1 required month on child psychiatry and has 4 months of electives plus 1 month on the adult outpatient service.
+During 3rd year the resident spends 5 months on the pediatric neurology inpatient service, one month on the adult outpatient service and 6 months on electives.

-The pediatric neurology inpatient team consists of the attending, 2nd and 3rd year pediatric neurology residents, one 2nd or 3rd year adult neurology and one or two pediatric 2nd or 3rd year residents plus an occasional child psychiatry resident.
-This team is responsible for admissions, and all consults (including the emergency rooms) at UHB and KCH.
+The pediatric neurology inpatient team consists of the attending, 2nd and 3rd year pediatric neurology residents, one or two 2nd or 3rd year adult neurology and one or two pediatric residents plus an occasional medical student.
+This team is responsible for admissions and all consults (including the emergency rooms) at UHB and KCH.
 About 50-60 new admissions and consults are seen each month.
 Rotating residents are assigned patients and consults under the supervision of the senior resident.
 Work rounds under the supervision of the pediatric neurology residents are made by all the residents prior to morning report.
 All admissions and consultations are presented to the attending at morning report and all patients are examined by the attending.
 Teaching rounds are made 5 times per week.
 The senior neurology resident closely supervises the rotators and along with the attending is ultimately responsible for patient care.
 An attending is available to residents 24/7.